hhwhhw204/WGMap/README.md

 # WGMap

-WGMap is a machine learning framework designed to identify promising anti-cancer targets across the whole genome.
-By integrating multi-omics data from large tumor cohorts, including The Cancer Genome Atlas (TCGA) and Pan-Cancer Analysis of Whole Genomes (PCAWG), WGMap provides a comprehensive and robust approach for anti-cancer target gene discovery.
+WGMap offers a machine-learning approach for researchers and clinicians to delve into the whole druggable genome of cancer and identify promising targets for anti-cancer therapies.
+By integrating multi-omics data from large tumor cohorts, including The Cancer Genome Atlas (TCGA) and Pan-Cancer Analysis of Whole Genomes (PCAWG), WGMap provides a comprehensive and robust approach for anti-cancer target gene discovery across the whole genome.

 ![wgmap](./WGMap.png)